MaasboDev/rick-and-morty/README.md

 The project follows the Model-View-ViewModel (MVVM) architecture pattern.
 The components of the architecture are as follows:

-    Model: The data model that defines the structure of the API response.
+* **Model**: The data model that defines the structure of the API response.
-    View: The UI components that display the data to the user.
+* **View**: The UI components that display the data to the user.
-    ViewModel: The intermediary between the Model and the View.
+* **ViewModel**: The intermediary between the Model and the View.
 It retrieves data from the Model and provides it to the View for display.

 ## API Endpoints Used

 The following API endpoints are used in the project:

-    https://rickandmortyapi.com/api/character: Get a list of all characters. https://rickandmortyapi.com/api/character/{id}: Get details of a specific character.
+* **https://rickandmortyapi.com/api/character**: Get a list of all characters.
+* **https://rickandmortyapi.com/api/character/{id}**: Get details of a specific character.

 ## Libraries Used

 The following libraries are used in the project:

-    Retrofit: A type-safe HTTP client for Android and Java.
+* **Retrofit**: A type-safe HTTP client for Android and Java.
-    Moshi: A modern JSON library for Android, Java and Kotlin.
+* **Moshi**: A modern JSON library for Android, Java and Kotlin.
 It makes it easy to parse JSON into Java and Kotlin classes.

 ## Screenshots